 Overall, Moody's looks like a strong growth story but one that is trading in excess of fair value.
 We are forecasting 3.4% in total annual returns moving forward, consisting of the 1.0% current yield, 7.3% earnings-per-share growth and a 4.9% headwind from a lower valuation.
-Moody's looks well-positioned for further growth but investors appear to have priced much of that growth into the stock, meaning that if prospective investors are interested in taking a position, waiting for a lower entry price seems the prudent course of action.
+Moody's looks well-positioned for further growth, but investors appear to have priced much of that growth into the stock, meaning that if prospective investors are interested in taking a position, waiting for a lower entry price seems the prudent course of action.
+Indeed, the investor reaction from the Q2 report would suggest too much growth is priced into the stock at current levels.
+Moody's earns a sell recommendation from Sure Dividend at current prices, due entirely to its hard-to-stomach valuation.